-This is a guest post from my friend Samara about how to teach your kids about entrepreneurship.
+This post is about how to teach your kids about entrepreneurship.

-I was chatting with her the other day.
+I was chatting with my friend the other day.
 The topic of our discussion naturally turned to juggling our work from home and managing kids.
 As we chatted, we had to ask ourselves the question: What can our kids learn from us?

 I laughingly told her that when my son was about eight years old, he would answer my phone every once in a while—and sound exactly like me when he answered whoever was calling, sometimes even responding to their questions.
 If he couldn’t he would of course pass it on to me.
 Now, you’ll think that’s presumptuous, but the nature of one of my jobs at the time made it possible to do this.
 I didn’t encourage him to answer my phone calls, but I was secretly amazed at how much he must be picking up watching me at work!

-Then Samara came up with the brilliant idea of teaching our kids about entrepreneurship.
-I suggested that she come up with a post on this, because I am sure every working Mom—whether you work from home or go out to work can identify with this.
-We live in a competitive environment today and if we can teach our kids about entrepreneurship, I believe we are opening more doors to them to explore in terms of a career.
+Then we came up with the brilliant idea of teaching our kids about entrepreneurship.
+I am sure every working Mom—whether you work from home or go out to work can identify with this.
+We live in a competitive environment today and if we can teach our kids about entrepreneurship, I believe we are opening more doors for them to explore in terms of a career.